 The use of the MAC address as the Node Number allows IPX stations to be self-configuring.
-This makes the initial configuration of a station much simpler, but there are drawbacks.
-The Node Numbers cannot be structured as needed, with groups of stations having for example consecutive addresses.
-Instead, the network is forced to live with whatever MAC address is assigned to the LAN port.
+This makes the initial configuration of a station much simpler, but there are factors to consider before doing this.
+The Node Numbers cannot be assigned in a way that you might desire; for example with groups of stations having consecutive addresses.
+Instead, the network is forced to use whatever MAC address is assigned to the LAN port.